billdagou/github/README.md

 Generally, you can run `git pull` to update the extensions cloned from GitHub.
 Supposing you have lots of websites/projects which are using the same extensions/repositories in different servers, you have to upgrade all of them one by one, which is quite time-consuming.

 With this extension, all you need is to set up the webhooks in your repository settings.

-### Known Issues

-- The value of the `secret` doesn't change until the cache is cleared.